BrMacCath/Table-of-Contents/README.md

 > Table of contents plugin that will be compatible with Obsidian Publish.

+# How to use

+When the plugin is installed. press Ctrl + p to open the command window and then type create table of contents.
+For now this will create a table of contents for a file at the top of the file.

 # Road map

 -   [x] Create a first version of the plugin.
 This should just be able to make a table of contents.